Dmgvol/UE-ModDeployer/README.md

 A lightweight Python utility script for UE4/5 automated post-build deployment of chunk assigned mods. </br>
 The script waits for a successful build then moves the mods files and launches the game for rapid mod deployment and testing.

-Click [here](https://github.com/Dmgvol/UE-ModDeployer/raw/master/UE-ModDeployer.py) to download the latest build.
+Click [here](https://github.com/Dmgvol/UE-ModDeployer/releases/latest/download/UE-ModDeployer.py) to download the latest script version.

 ![](/deploy.gif)